Ordering a custom aluminum extrusion can often be the right choice when there is nothing in regular inventory that meets your needs.

 Whether you need a specific profile, an unusual alloy, or a particular surface finish, knowing more about how much custom aluminum extrusions cost can help you better predict expenses and manage your project’s budget.

-In this article, we cover some of the common factors that impact the cost markup for custom extrusions so that you can better prepare for how these products will impact your budget.
+In this article, we cover some of the common factors that impact the cost of custom extrusions so that you can better prepare for how these products will impact your budget.

 #1 Die and Tooling Costs